adrih1/Ecole42/PostCommonCore/RainFall/level0/walkthrough.md

 [...]
 ```

-As confirmed by gdb, the program takes an argument converts it.
+As confirmed by gdb, the program takes an argument converts it with atoi.
+Then if atoi(argv[1]) != 423 (0x1a7 in decimal), we jump to an error else we continue.

 ```bash
 [...]